Cite-Builder.com User Guide

 When you are browsing down through the hierarchy, you will see a breadcrumb trail below the main page banner.
 This shows you where in the hierarchy you are, and enables you to navigate back up to higher levels in the hierarchy by clicking on the underlined ruleset name, or Top Level :

-If you are not at the Top Level, then you will also see a couple of grey navigation buttons below the rulesets/rules.
+If you are not at the Top Level, then you will also see a couple of grey navigation buttons below the rulesets/rules, and also smaller versions duplicated in a sidebar on the left-hand side of the screen for easier access.
 As their names suggest, these buttons take you back up one level or to the top level respectively.

 If you are using the Premium version, then you also have the option of navigating to a rule by using the Rules Search feature.
 See Rules Search (Premium feature).